Often people suggest that a home dehumidifier should be fitted with a timer to save running cost.

 In the early stages of using a dehumidifier in the home, the water extraction will typically be higher in the initial few weeks then the weeks after.
 This is not due to the weather at that time but is more the furnishings, carpets & even walls being dried of excess water.

 The humidistat regulates the level of humidity in the environment it is in.
 Therefore, if the humidity level is reached, the dehumidifier simply switches off.
 The dehumidifier won’t switch back on until its actually needed.

 Our home dehumidifiers are unique and use only 1 Watt of electricity during standby model.
 Other manufacturers use at least 30 Watts which is more of a consideration.

-The danger switching a dehumidifier on daily is that the humidity level can actually built up during the hours its switch off & the dehumidifier can’t cope to control the atmosphere to the required humidity level when the dehumidifier is in time of operation.
+The danger switching a dehumidifier on daily basis is that the humidity level can actually built up during the hours it’s switch off & the dehumidifier can’t cope to control the atmosphere to the required humidity level.

 A humidistat is by far the best way to regulate humidity in the home.If the humidity increases, then damage to furnishings & decoration can be far more expensive.